Health & Human Services

 Report a lost or stray domestic animal.
 The City’s Department of Public Works facility has kennels to keep missing pets for approximately 24 hours until they are transported to HAWS.

-The City of Muskego supports 2 community blood drives throughout the year.
+The City of Muskego supports community blood drives throughout the year.
 Info for the next blood drive on December 29.
 Also, please visit the city's calendar.

 Drug and Alcohol Abuse Awareness

 24-Hour Drop-off For Unused Medication

 Keeping prescriptions and other unused or expired medications out of the wrong hands starts at home, and the City of Muskego Police Department is now offering the opportunity to discard these items, securely.
 The drop off site is inside the Police Department lobby, located just across from City Hall at W182 S8200 Racine Avenue.

 Addiction Resource Council